How to write a business plan for your limited company – includes downloads

 5. Don’t forget your USP

-Don’t forget to say what it is that makes your business special.
-If you have a unique selling point, say what it is and how this differentiates you from what your competitors are doing.
+Don’t forget to explain what makes your business special.
+If you have a unique selling point, clearly state what it is and how it differentiates you from your competitors.
 If what you have to offer is an improvement or iteration of what already exists, say how this will give you an advantage.

 6. Don’t dismiss the competition

-Even if you have an exceptional and unique product, you’re likely to have some competition – if not now, then in future.
-Don’t try and pretend otherwise or dismiss the competition.
+Even if you have an exceptional product, you’re likely to have some competition – if not now, then in future.
+Don’t try to pretend otherwise or dismiss the competition.

 Backers will be more interested in seeing that you’ve considered how competitors may react, what this could mean for your business, and what your strategy will be in response.